Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Introduction:

-The thermo-responsive nature of PNIPAM particles has been exploited to study a wide variety of viscoelastic phases~\cite{minami2016rheological, senff1999temperature,romeo2010temperature,wang2014revisit,chaudhary2021linear}.
-Rheological experiments have previously reported that dense PNIPAM suspensions transform from a repulsive glassy phase below the VPTT to an attractive gel phase above the VPTT \textit{via} a viscoelastic liquid-like phase near the VPTT~\cite{romeo2010temperature,wang2014revisit}.
-More recently, Misra et al.~\cite{misra2024effect} have demonstrated that this phase behaviour of dense PNIPAM suspensions is influenced by the stiffness of individual microgels.
-Notably, an intermediate liquid-like phase was observed only for the softest PNIPAM microgels. {In} contrast, the rheological response of suspensions prepared with stiffer particles remained viscoelastic solid-like even near the VPTT.
+The thermo-responsive nature of PNIPAM particles has been exploited to study a wide variety of viscoelastic phases~\cite{minami2016rheological, senff1999temperature,romeo2010temperature,wang2014revisit,chaudhary2021linear,vialetto2024effect,misra2020influence,ghosh2019linear,franco2021glass}.
+Rheological experiments have previously reported that dense PNIPAM suspensions transform from a repulsive glassy phase to an attractive gel phase {with increase in suspension temperature, with an intermediate} viscoelastic liquid-like phase near the VPTT~\cite{romeo2010temperature,wang2014revisit}.
+More recently, Misra et al.~\cite{misra2024effect} have demonstrated that the phase behavior of dense PNIPAM suspensions is influenced by the stiffness of individual microgels.
+Notably, an intermediate liquid-like phase at the VPTT was observed only when the PNIPAM microgels were highly soft and deformable.
+In contrast, the rheological response of suspensions prepared with stiffer particles remained viscoelastic solid-like even near the VPTT.

-Incorporating additives {in the suspension medium} can greatly modify inter-particle interactions among PNIPAM particles by influencing particle hydrophobicity~\cite{sagle2009investigating,narang2017unexplored,paz2004interaction} and inter-particle electrostatic interactions~\cite{rasmusson2004flocculation}.
-Osmolytes like glucose and sucrose can significantly increase the hydrophobicity of aqueous PNIPAM suspensions by displacing water molecules from the hydration shells of PNIPAM particles~\cite{narang2017unexplored}.
-Dissociating salts can also enhance PNIPAM particle {hydrophobicity by} either rupturing the amide-water hydrogen bonding between the PNIPAM particles and the surrounding water medium or by increasing the surface tension at the particle-water interface, inhibiting hydrophobic hydration~\cite{zhang2005specific}.
-This enhanced hydrophobicity results in the lowering of the VPTT of the PNIPAM suspensions~\cite{narang2017unexplored, costa2015adjusting}.
-Additionally, polar salts can also suppress electrostatic repulsion among PNIPAM particles, leading to large-scale particle flocculation~\cite{rasmusson2004flocculation,minami2020criteria}.
+{The incorporation of additives can significantly influence the viscoelastic behavior of colloidal suspensions by modifying inter-particle and solvent-particle interactions}~\cite{sagle2009investigating,misra2021influence,jeldres2014impact,ranganathan2017effects,costa2015adjusting,minami2020criteria}.
+Previous studies {of aqueous PNIPAM suspensions} have shown that the inclusion of dissociating salts like {sodium chloride, potassium chloride}, etc., or non-dissociating osmolytes like glucose or sucrose can enhance the hydrophobicity of PNIPAM particles~\cite{paz2004interaction,narang2017unexplored,zhang2005specific}.
+This results in the lowering of the VPTTs of PNIPAM suspensions~\cite{narang2017unexplored, costa2015adjusting}.
+Additionally, salts can also suppress electrostatic repulsion among PNIPAM particles~\cite{rasmusson2004flocculation,daly2000temperature,minami2020criteria}, leading to large-scale particle flocculation.
+While the {roles} of hydrophobicity and electrostatics on PNIPAM particles {and their suspensions have} been studied separately~\cite{narang2017unexplored, zhang2005specific, rasmusson2004flocculation, minami2020criteria}, their combined effect on the bulk viscoelastic properties of dense PNIPAM suspensions remains largely unexplored.